airbytehq/airbyte/docs/understanding-airbyte/typing-deduping.md

 At launch, Airbyte Destinations V2 will provide:
 * One-to-one table mapping: Data in one stream will always be mapped to one table in your data warehouse.
 No more sub-tables.
-* Improved error handling with `_airbyte_meta`: Airbyte will now populate typing errors in the `_airbyte_meta` column instead of failing your sync.
+* Improved per-row error handling with `_airbyte_meta`: Airbyte will now populate typing errors in the `_airbyte_meta` column instead of failing your sync.
 You can query these results to audit misformatted or unexpected data.
 * Internal Airbyte tables in the `airbyte_internal` schema: Airbyte will now generate all raw tables in the `airbyte_internal` schema.
-We no longer clutter your destination schema with raw data tables.
+We no longer clutter your desired schema with raw data tables.
-* Incremental delivery for large syncs: Data will be incrementally delivered to your final tables.
+* Incremental delivery for large syncs: Data will be incrementally delivered to your final tables when possible.
 No more waiting hours to see the first rows in your destination table.

 ## Destinations V2 Example